Your browser version is no longer supported, so you may experience issues while using this site.

-Make your business more flood-ready with help from VICSES
+Make your business more flood ready with help from VICSES

-The Victoria State Emergency Service’s (VICSES) new online Business Flood Plan information provides a range of tips, guides, checklists and more to help you assess your business’ flood risk and plan accordingly.
+The VICSES Business Floodsafe toolkit is a comprehensive resource offering tips, guides, a checklist and downloadable template to help you assess your business’s flood risk and plan accordingly.

-Jo Kegg, Emergency Management Planning and Risk Officer at VICSES, emphasises the importance of flood planning.
-“Businesses need to find out what the flood risk is in their area,” says Jo.
-“They can speak to their local VICSES unit, Catchment Management Authority and local council.
-And they should tap into local knowledge by talking to business owners and other members of their communities.
+Jo Kegg, who at the time of this interview was the VICSES Emergency Management Planning and Risk Officer, emphasised the importance of flood planning.
+‘Businesses need to find out what the flood risk is in their area.
+They can speak to their local VICSES unit, Catchment Management Authority and local council.
+And they should tap into local knowledge by talking to business owners and other members of their communities.'

 [Voiceover]